Part B: Information Matching (2022)

 41. Teri Byrd

-was zoo and wildlife park employee for years.
+I was a zoo and wildlife park employee for years.
 Both the wildlife park and zoo claimed to be operating for the benefit of the animals and for conservation purposes.
 This claim was false.
 Neither one of them actually participated in any contributions to animal research or conservation.
 They are profitable institutions whose bottom line is much more important than the condition of the animals.
 Animals despise being captives in zoos.
-No matter how you enhance enclosures, they do not allow for freedom, natural diet or adequate exercise.
+No matter how you enhance enclosures, they do not allow for freedom, a natural diet or adequate exercise.
 Animals end up stressed and unhealthy or dead.
 It is past time for transparency with these institutions, and it is past time to eliminate zoos from our culture.

 42. Karen R. Sime

-As zoology professor, agree with Emma Marris that zoo displays can be sad and cruel.
+As a zoology professor, I agree with Emma Marris that zoo displays can be sad and cruel.
 But she underestimates the educational value of zoos.
 The zoology program at my university attracts students for whom zoo visits were the crucial formative experience that led them to major in biological sciences.
 These are mostly students who had no opportunity as children to travel to wilderness areas, wildlife refuges or national parks.
-Although good TV shows can help stir children’s interest in conservation, they cannot replace the excitement of zoo visit as an intense, immersive and interactive experience.
+Although good TV shows can help stir children’s interest in conservation, they cannot replace the excitement of a zoo visit as an intense, immersive and interactive experience.
 Surely there must be some middle ground that balances zoos treatment of animals with their educational potential.

 43. Greg Newberry

-Emma Marris article is an insult and disservice to the thousands of passionate, dedicated people who work tirelessly to improve the lives of animals and protect our planet.
-She uses outdated research and decades-old examples to undermine the noble mission of organizations committed to connecting children to world beyond their own.
+Emma Marris article is an insult and a disservice to the thousands of passionate, dedicated people who work tirelessly to improve the lives of animals and protect our planet.
+She uses outdated research and decades-old examples to undermine the noble mission of organizations committed to connecting children to a world beyond their own.
 Zoos are at the forefront of conservation and constantly evolving to improve how they care for animals and protect each species in its natural habitat.
 Are there tragedies?
 Of course.
-But they are the exception, not the norm that Ms. Marris implies. distressed animal in zoo will get as good or better treatment than most of us at our local hospital.
+But they are the exception, not the norm that Ms. Marris implies.
+A distressed animal in a zoo will get as good or better treatment than most of us at our local hospital.

 44. Dean Gallea

-As fellow environmentalist, animal-protection advocate and longtime vegetarian, could properly be in the same camp as Emma Marris on the issue of zoos.
-But believe that well-run zoos, and the heroic animals that suffer their captivity, do serve higher purpose.
+As a fellow environmentalist, animal-protection advocate and longtime vegetarian, I could properly be in the same camp as Emma Marris on the issue of zoos.
+But I believe that well-run zoos, and the heroic animals that suffer their captivity, do serve a higher purpose.
 Were it not for opportunities to observe these beautiful, wild creatures close to home, many more people would be driven by their fascination to travel to wild areas to seek out, disturb and even hunt them down.
 Zoos are, in that sense, similar to natural history and archeology museums, serving to satisfy our need for contact with these living creatures while leaving the vast majority undisturbed in their natural environments.

 45. John Fraser

 Emma Marris selectively describes and misrepresents the findings of our research.
-Our studies focused on the impact of zoo experiences on how people think about themselves and nature, and the data points extracted from our studies do not, in any way, discount what is learned in zoo visit.
+Our studies focused on the impact of zoo experiences on how people think about themselves and nature, and the data points extracted from our studies do not, in any way, discount what is learned in a zoo visit.
 Zoos are tools for thinking.
 Our research provides strong support for the value of zoos in connecting people with animals and with nature.
-Zoos provide critical voice for conservation and environmental protection.
-They afford an opportunity for people from all backgrounds to encounter range of animals, from drone bees to springbok or salmon, to better understand the natural world we live in.
+Zoos provide a critical voice for conservation and environmental protection.
+They afford an opportunity for people from all backgrounds to encounter a range of animals, from drone bees to springbok or salmon, to better understand the natural world we live in.

 Options